Rakesh9100/CalcDiverse/Calculators/Roots-Equation-Calculator/README.md

 This is a simple web application that allows users to generate polynomial equations based on given roots.

-Users can input the number of roots, provide the roots themselves, and the application will generate the corresponding polynomial equation.
+Users can input the number of roots, and provide the roots themselves, and the application will generate the corresponding polynomial equation.
 For example, if the user inputs two roots, 2 and 2, the application will generate the equation (x-2)(x-2)=x^2-4x+4=0

 This tool is useful for anyone needing to quickly derive polynomial equations from specified roots.